A premapped and customizable interface

 1 - What is TwisterEos ?

-Unlike most control interfaces for Eos, TwisterEos realistically emulates the behavior of the encoder wheels on physical Eos panels, making control of FCB parameters much more efficient.
+Unlike the majority of control interfaces for Eos, TwisterEos realistically emulates the behavior of the encoder wheels on physical Eos consoles, making control of FCB parameters fast and fluid..

 -

-Control 6 pages of 10 faders, with for each fader the level, the Bump, the Group/Assert and the Load keys.
+18 pages of faders, included Bump, Group/Assert and Load keys.

 -